Cannabis concentrates are the new big thing in stoner circles.

-For example, most flowers contain around 15-20% of THC, while most concentrates have up to 80-90% of THC.
+For example, most flowers contain around 15-20% of THC, while concentrates have up to 80-90% of THC.

 Since they are so potent, the high you get from concentrates is almost instant and last for about 1-3 hours.

 There are many different types of concentrates on the market.
-We recognize several common types, based on the way they are extracted and the part of the plant used for extraction.
+We recognize several common types, based on the way they are extracted and the part of the plant that’s used for extraction.

-Hash is a cannabis concentrates made by separating trichomes from the plant material and then forming the resin into a coherent mass.
+Hash is a cannabis concentrates that is made by separating trichomes from plant material and then forming the resulting resin into a coherent mass.

 There are several types of hash:

 - Bubble hash—made by separating the trichomes using ice-cold water;

-- Lebanese hash—made by drying flowers and rubbing them on a piece of fabric and then pressing the material into slabs;
+- Lebanese hash—made by drying flowers, rubbing them with a piece of fabric and then pressing the material into slabs;

-- Afghani Royal (aka Royal Border) hash—made by putting flowers into water or tea to separate the resin, which is afterward pressed into slabs;
+- Afghani Royal (aka Royal Border) hash—made by putting flowers into water or tea to separate the resin, and then afterward pressing it into slabs;

 - Charas Hash—made by hand rolling flowers;